tacticrealtime/creative-validator/README.md

 3. files specified in "index" property of each size all exist too
 4. static fallback is specified for each size and file on given path exists

+# Security validation

+## Usage

+`./bin/security-validator.js [path]`

+Specify path to directory where creative is unzipped (manifest.json must be here).
+By default current path is used.

+## What it does

+Utility checks on given path javascript files for some basic security issues.

 # Preview validator

 ## Usage

 `./bin/preview-validator.js [path]`

 Specify path to directory where creative is unzipped (manifest.json must be here).
 By default current path is used.
+Make sure you run preview validator only when manifest.json is valid.

 ## What it does